 - Heavy diarrhea

-4. Why is IBS a special challenge in children?
+5. Why is IBS a special challenge for children?

-Generally children with IBS develop and grow normally.
+Children with IBS usually develop and grow normally.
+Symptoms might even resolve spontaneously with increasing age.
 In some cases, affected children consciously eat less to avoid the pain that occurs during digestion.
-This can lead to weight loss.
+This can lead to weight loss or being underweight.

 6. What causes IBS in children?

-To date, no specific genes are known to cause IBS.
-However, the risk of IBS is increased in children whose parents are affected.
-An interplay of genetic and social factors is probably responsible for this.
+To date, no specific genetic causes are known to be associated with IBS.
+However, the risk of IBS is increased in children whose parents or siblings also have IBS.
+An interplay of genetic, environmental, and social factors might be responsible for this.

 7. How is IBS diagnosed in children?